 All of these five factors are separated additionally into verbal and non-verbal categories.
 It is to prevent problems in scoring individuals with limited communicative abilities, to achieve a more accurate IQ score.

 Scoring on your IQ test is relatively simple.
 At the end of the test, you are provided with your results (on written, standard tests, this can take several weeks).
 Your resulting numerical score is your IQ.
 Although scores will vary, the average IQ score is 100.
 Most psychologists consider a score less than 80 to represent retardation, and scores over 140 are in the borderline genius category.

-If you are facing a Stanford Binet IQ test, you might want to know how to properly prepare for the test.
-As always, a good night's sleep is very helpful.
+If you are facing a Stanford Binet IQ test, you might want to know how to prepare for the test correctly.
+As always, a good night's sleep is beneficial.
 Plan on getting at least 8 hours of sleep before your IQ test, so that you will be completely rested.
-Before you think that you can function properly on only 6 hours, consider that Albert Einstein slept on average 10 hours a night.
+Before you think that you can function adequately on only 6 hours, consider that Albert Einstein slept on average 10 hours a night.
 If you are not aware, Albert Einstein's IQ was estimated to be anywhere from 160 to 180.

-In addition to a good night's sleep, you should also consider eating a good balanced breakfast before your IQ test.
+In addition to a good night's sleep, you should also consider eating a well-balanced breakfast before your IQ test.
 An ideal breakfast for testing should include fruits (to give you natural sugars for energy), as well as carbohydrates or starches (to give you longer-lasting energy levels than sugars).
-Cereal, and bananas are excellent examples of these foods, but stay away from foods such as donuts, pastries, and anything excessively sweet.
-Although these sweet foods would give you a short-term energy boost, you will quickly run out of energy while taking your test.
+Cereal and bananas are excellent examples of these foods but stay away from foods such as donuts, pastries, and anything excessively sweet.
+Although these delicious foods would give you a short-term energy boost, you will quickly run out of energy while taking your test.